kononoVikaReal/kupic/README.md

 - Ensure all environment variables are properly set before running the application.
 - The API (backend) server must be running on port `3001` for local API calls.

+## Template Data

+- In the file templateData.txt In folder public, you will find objects that you can POST to [/api/items](http://localhost:3001/items) to have something to work with.

 ## License